core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ## The 'anydata'

-An anydata serves as a container for an arbitrary set of data nodes that otherwise appear as normal YANG-modeled data.
+An anydata serves as a container for an arbitrary set of data node instances that otherwise appear as normal YANG-modeled data.
 An anydata data node instance is encoded using the same rules as a container, i.e., CBOR map.
 The requirement that anydata content can be modeled by YANG implies the following:

 * CBOR map keys of any inner data nodes MUST be set to valid deltas or names.